 “A very painful head right now,” I mumble.
 “But your hand did help.”

 “Yes, he’s good, isn’t he?”
-Angel chirps again.
+Angel quips.

 “Let’s not make this a habit, though,” I mumble, trying to conceal my embarrassment with irony.